 - Summer Work Travel

-There are also four Exchange Visitor Pilot Programs:
+There are also four Exchange Visitor Programs that are Pilot Programs:

 - Summer Work Travel Pilot Program: Australians